sourcegraph/handbook/content/departments/people-talent/people-ops/process/how-we-engage-talent-outside-the-us/index.md

 #### For role-required reasons

 In cases where a candidate or teammate's role within Sourcegraph would require their presence in a particular country, we will cover the costs of immigration assistance and work to support the candidate as much as possible.
 However, it is dependent on whether we, or our PEO partner, have the ability to sponsor the particular visa or immigration process.
 We encourage hiring managers to let the Talent and People Ops teams know as early as possible, even before the role is opened, if such requirements exist.
+To be eligible for consideration, the role must at a minimum have requirements for L5 or M4 level scope.

+*** Note: If the role has not been pre-approved for Visa sponsorship, the Recruiter will inform the candidate that the role is not eligible for Visa sponsorship as per our company policy and that we will not be able to continue the interview process.

 #### For personal reasons